 to use any mechanism for locating the bundle artifact data.
 If no artifact

-can be found for the supplied ID
+can be found for the supplied ID then the implementation of

-the Artifact Repository should return null
+the Artifact Repository should return null.
+If the Artifact

 Repository throws an exception then this must be logged by the Feature